samim2000/my-portfolio/README.md

+# My Portfolio :
-# To showcase my work and let others know about myself.
+To showcase my work and let others know about myself.